dcdpr/did-btcr2/src/operations/resolve.md

 # Resolve

-Resolving a **did:btcr2** identifier iteratively builds a DID document by applying [BTCR2 Updates][BTCR2 Update] to an [Initial DID Document] that has been committed to the Bitcoin blockchain by [Authorized Beacon Signals][Authorized Beacon Signal].
+Resolving a **did:btcr2** identifier iteratively builds a DID document by applying [BTCR2 Updates][BTCR2 Update] committed to the Bitcoin blockchain by [Authorized Beacon Signals][Authorized Beacon Signal] to an [Initial DID Document].
 The [Initial DID Document] is either deterministically created from the DID or provided by [Sidecar Data].

 DID resolution is defined by DID Resolution v0.3 {{#cite DID-RESOLUTION}}.